T.B. Simon Power Plant - R.I.C.E. - construct original building

 - Changing technology allows MSU to consider a different approach for the next generation of power production.
 There are technical advances in electrical and steam generation equipment, improvements in the nation's natural gas infrastructure, and lower prices for energy storage solutions.

-- A carefully balanced set of strategic investments will enable MSU to modernize its central power plant, save energy and significantly lower costs.
+- A carefully balanced set of strategic investments will enable MSU to modernize its central power plant, save money and energy and allow for further adoption of renewable power options.

-- Installation of a high-efficiency electrical generation facility consisting of four Reciprocating Internal Combustion Engines (RICE) with a combined power of at least 35 Megawatts, which will increase efficiency significantly.
+- Installation of a high-efficiency electrical generation facility consisting of three Reciprocating Internal Combustion Engines (RICE) with a combined power of at least 35 Megawatts, which will increase efficiency significantly.

 - $38,000,000 - $40,000,000 (preliminary estimate)